Does your insurance cover Wegovy or Zepbound?

 Do not see your payer?

-Some large payers, including Anthem, Kaiser Permanente, CareFirst, and Horizon, run coverage differently across states and plans, so a single page would not be accurate.
-For those, coverage varies by plan and state, so we have not published a page yet.
-The general coverage picture, the prior-authorization process, denial reasons, and the four appeal pathways are covered in the GLP-1 insurance pillar guide.
+Some large payers, including Anthem, CareFirst, and Horizon, run coverage differently across states and plans.
+A single page would not be accurate.
+For those, coverage varies by plan and state.
+We have not published a page yet.
+The general coverage picture, the prior-authorization process, denial reasons, and the four appeal pathways are in the GLP-1 insurance guide.
+The prior authorization letter library has 200 templates across 20 plans, and the appeal letter library covers 120 denial scenarios.
 For Medicaid, see the state-by-state Medicaid coverage table.
+If you would rather a program run the prior authorization for you, the Calibrate review and the Noom Med review cover how each handles branded coverage.

 How we built this

 Each page is built from a published payer policy document, government statute, or independent formulary analysis (KFF).
 Every indication row carries the source URL and the date we verified it.
-Where a payer's policy PDF was confirmed at its public URL but served as an unreadable binary, the policy number and coverage framework were cross-checked against secondary sources and the row is marked lower confidence.
-Commercial coverage often depends on whether an employer elected the weight-management benefit, so those rows say varies by plan rather than a flat yes.
+Where a payer's policy PDF was confirmed at its public URL but served as an unreadable binary, the policy number and coverage framework were cross-checked against secondary sources; those rows are marked lower confidence.
+Commercial coverage often depends on whether an employer elected the weight-management benefit.
+Those rows say varies by plan rather than a flat yes.

 This is reference information, not medical or legal advice, and not a guarantee of coverage.
 GLP-1 coverage policies change often.
 Always confirm the current policy with your insurer using the number on your card before you rely on this page.
 If your experience differs from what is shown here, email hello@glpchart.com with the details and we will re-verify.